 My three year old, M-Woww recently learned about flowers at preschool and immediately wanted to turn her drips into a flower garden.
 We cut petals out of tissue paper (I did assist her with this task) and she thoughtfully arranged the petals to create her flowers.
 As she worked we discussed the different parts of the flower and combined science learning with her art.

-He drew details with permanent marker for his insects and bugs.
+Finally, he drew details with permanent marker for his insects and bugs.
 As he worked, we discussed what an insect was, what body parts they had and what type of environment they live in.

 Ask your child questions along the way to stretch their creative and critical thinking skills.
 The great thing about process art is there is no wrong way to do it.
 Let your child lead the project with their imagination.